Midazolam nasal spray for anxiety in palliative care

 - Keep the spray bottles in a cool dry place, but not in the fridge.
 Keep them out of the reach of children.

-- The contents of the spray bottle expire one month after they're prepared by your pharmacy.
+- The contents of the spray bottle expire a month after they are prepared by your pharmacy.
 Return any unused or part used bottles to your pharmacy.

 - The spray bottles may cost up to around $10.